 Getting Confused with the Status of Your Employees

-Bigger HR recruiting firms know when an employee should be put as a casual, part-time, fixed-time, or fixed project employee.
+Bigger HR recruiting firms to know when an employee should be put as a casual, part-time, fixed-time, or fixed project employee.
 Sometimes, business owners make the mistake of confusing the different status that they end up either causing legal trouble with the employee or problems with staffing.
 Identify what you need and hire an employee accordingly.

 Poor Record Keeping